amtzespinosa/passman/README.md

 1. Install the required dependencies and modules
 2. Copy the main folder into `/usr/lib/passman/`
 3. Grant required permissions to the database
-4. Copy the CLI command file into `/usr/bin/`
+4. Copy the CLI command files into `/usr/bin/`
 5. Grant required permissions to the command file
-6. Delete files
+6. Delete folder

 As you can see it's not a proper installation and this is just a workaround build for this *Alpha* version aimed to be fixed and improved.
 To install it just run: